juxt/astro-website/src/pages/blog/sane-query-languages-podcast.md

   - 'podcast'
 ---

 Our guest is Prof. Viktor Leis, a Full Professor in the Computer Science Department at the Technical University of Munich.
-His research revolves around designing high-performance data management systems and includes core database systems topics such as query processing, query optimization, transaction processing, index structures, and storage.
-[0] <br/>
+His research revolves around designing high-performance data management systems and includes core database systems topics such as query processing, query optimization, transaction processing, index structures, and storage.<br/>

 <iframe class='aspect-video w-full' src="https://www.youtube.com/embed/tyVkNlUP3-k?si=TZP2eHi_EIWQbI4b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-In this episode we discussed a paper that Viktor recently co-authored with Thomas Neumann, titled "A Critique of Modern SQL And A Proposal Towards A Simple and Expressive Query Language", for CIDR 2024.
-[2]
+In this episode we discussed a <a href="https://www.cs.cit.tum.de/dis/team/prof-dr-viktor-leis/">paper</a> that Viktor recently co-authored with Thomas Neumann, titled "A Critique of Modern SQL And A Proposal Towards A Simple and Expressive Query Language", for CIDR 2024.
-Beyond the specifics of SQL, many other topics are touched on also including: machine learning in the database, a critique of PostgreSQL, and the potential for massive performance gains in the world of practical database systems.
+Beyond the specifics of SQL, many other topics are touched on also including: machine learning in the database, the state of PostgreSQL, and the potential for massive performance gains in the world of practical database systems.

 Notes: <br/>
 [0] https://www.cs.cit.tum.de/dis/team/prof-dr-viktor-leis/ <br/>